 Insulin sensitivity means only a little bit of insulin is needed for glucose clearance from the blood.
 Higher lean body mass, resistance training, and insulin sensitivity go hand in hand (source).

 Let me explain how protein influences the thermic effect of food and appetite.
-After that, I will cover (in case you wonder) is it possible to eat too much protein.
+After that, I will cover (in case you wonder) whether is it possible to eat too much protein.

 As you’ve seen in the metabolism graph above, our metabolic rate was divided into three parts.